Jake Braun

 From 2009 to 2011, Braun served as White House Liaison to the U.S. Department of Homeland Security.
 He has also served as National Deputy Field Director for Obama for America in 2008 and as the Michigan Field Director for John Kerry in 2004.

 Braun is co-founder of the DEF CON Voting Machine Hacking Village (Voting Village) hacker conference.
-He is the former CEO of Cambridge Global Advisors (CGA), a bipartisan consulting firm based in Washington, DC.

 Education

 Braun is a graduate of Troy St. University where he earned an MA in International Relations.
 He also has a Master’s in Secondary Education from National Louis University in Chicago and a BA in Philosophy from Loyola University of Chicago.

 Career

 Braun began his career as a journalist reporting for newspapers in Illinois and Taiwan.
 Braun has worked on political campaigns for Democratic and progressive candidates.
 He has headed initiatives for the Democratic National Committee (DNC), Democratic Congressional Campaign Committee (DCCC) and multiple state Democratic Party committees.
-He was National Deputy Field Director to the 2008 Obama for America Campaign.
-Braun previously oversaw the field program for John Kerry’s 2004 presidential campaign in Michigan and worked in Iowa during the 2004 presidential primary.